Valley of Flowers Trek — Detailed Guide & Resources

 Is the Valley of Flowers accessible without a guide?

 Yes.
-The trail from Govindghat to Ghangaria is a well-paved mule track used by thousands daily.
-Inside the national park, the trail is marked and rangers are present.
-A guide is not mandatory but helps for plant identification.
+The trail from Govindghat to Ghangaria is a well-paved track used by thousands.
+Inside the park, the trail is marked.
+A guide is not mandatory but highly recommended for rare plant identification and safety.

 Are there leeches on the trail?

-When exactly does the park open and close each year?
+When exactly does the park open and close?

 Can this trek be done with children?